StarRocks/starrocks/docs/administration/Configuration.md

 | authentication_ldap_simple_server_port   |  -  | 389     | The port of the LDAP server.                                       |
 | authentication_ldap_simple_user_search_attr|  -  | uid     | The name of the attribute that identifies users in LDAP objects.|

-### FE static parameters
+### Configure FE static parameters

 This section provides an overview of the static parameters that you can configure in the FE configuration file **fe.conf**.
-After you reconfigure these parameters for an FE, you must restart the FE to make the new parameter settings take effect.
+After you reconfigure these parameters for an FE, you must restart the FE for the changes to take effect.

 #### Logging